-Quadriceps tendinitis, also known as quadriceps tendinopathy or tendinosis, is a overload, tearing and inflammation of the tendon at the top of your knee cap.
-This tendon’s main purpose is linking the quadriceps muscles to the knee cap to straighten your knee.
-It’s used for used for so many daily activities every day like walking, getting up out of a chair.
-Your quadriceps tendon pain is in one of 3 stages of tendon damage.
-If you’re feeling tendon pain over the front of your knee you’d need an expert eye to have a look at it before it gets worse.
+Quadriceps tendinitis, also known as quadriceps tendinopathy or tendinosis, is an overload, tearing, and inflammation of the tendon at the top of your knee cap.
+This tendon links the quadriceps muscles to your knee cap to straighten your knee.
+Your quadriceps tendon pain can be in one of 3 stages of tendon damage.
+Each stage is an escalation of the continuing destruction of the loadbearing capacity of the tendon.
+If you’re feeling tendon pain over the front of your knee or lower thigh you need an expert eye to have a look at it before it gets worse.

 Onset of your quadriceps tendon pain can be sudden or it can develop gradually over time.
-The most common cause of quadriceps tendinitis is repetitive movement like climbing up and down many flights of stairs or doing a lot of squats or lunges, or even sports like volleyball, highjump and tennis.
+The cause of quadriceps tendinitis is a repetitive movement like climbing up and down many flights of stairs or doing a lot of squats or lunges.
+Repetition under large amounts of force combined with speed and power creates the ideal circumstances for quadriceps tendinitis to develop.

-The muscle on the front of the thigh is called the quadriceps femoris and is actually a group of four muscles: Rectus Femoris, Vastus Lateralis, Vastus Medialis and Vastus Intermedius.
-Just above the knee the bottom part of these muscles form the quadriceps tendon which attaches to the top of the patella (knee cap).
+The muscle on the front of your thigh is called the quadriceps femoris and is a group of four muscles: Rectus Femoris, Vastus Lateralis, Vastus Medialis, and Vastus Intermedius.
+Just above your knee, the bottom part of these muscles form the quadriceps tendon which attaches to the top of the patella (knee cap).

-A tendon is made up of parallel collagen fibres that connects muscle to bone.
+A tendon is made up of parallel collagen fibers that connect muscle to bone.
 Collagen is a strong type of connective tissue that can withstand a lot of tension.
-Tendons need less energy and oxygen to function, so they can withstand load and tension for longer periods of time than muscles.
+Tendons need less energy and oxygen to function, so they can withstand load and tension for longer periods than muscles.

 What does the quadriceps tendon do?

-The quadriceps tendon acts like a pulley connecting the muscles on the front of the thigh to the knee cap.
-When the muscles contract it creates tension in the quadriceps tendon which causes the knee to extend (straighten).
+The quadriceps tendon acts like a pulley connecting the muscles on the front of your thigh to your kneecap.
+When the muscles contract it creates tension in the quadriceps tendon which causes the knee to straighten.
 This happens every time you walk up a step or get up from a chair.

 The quadriceps tendon handles significant loads during sporting activities.
 For example, to jump into the air a large amount of force is transferred through the quadriceps tendon to get you off the ground.
-When landing the quadriceps tendon works hard to keep the knee from bending all the way and it also acts like a shock absorber to soften the landing.
+When landing the quadriceps tendon works hard to keep your knee from bending all the way, so it also acts like a shock absorber to soften the landing.

 Lateral Collateral ligament injury, Lateral Collateral ligament sprain, Lateral Collateral ligament tear, knee LCL injury, knee meniscus tears